Lifshitz tails on the Bethe lattice: a combinatorial approach: Definitions and results

 \section{Definitions and results}

-In this section we shall define the density of states of Anderson models on the Bethe lattice, and state our main results on the asymptotic growth of its moments.
+In this section we shall define the density of states of Anderson models on the Bethe lattice, and state our main results on the asymptotic growth of its moments and their counterparts on the decay of the integrated density of states near the edge of the spectrum.
 The (integrated) density of states is usually defined, for finite-dimensional models considered on the $\Z^d$ lattice, via a limiting procedure from finite boxes $[-L,L]^d$ with $L \to \infty$.
 The corresponding construction on an infinite regular tree, namely cutting a depth $L$ neighborhood around an arbitrarily chosen vertex, is not satisfactory because the number of vertices on the surface of a ball of radius $L$ is of the same order as the one of its interior.
 Finite-size regularizations of the Bethe lattice are instead provided by random regular graphs (see for instance~\cite{MePa_Bethe} for such a discussion in the context of spin-glasses).
 We shall hence begin this section by defining both finite (in Sec.~\ref{sec_def}) and infinite (in Sec.~\ref{sec_def_model_infinite}) versions of the Bethe lattice models, and highlight the connection between the two.
 We will in particular define the density of states and its moments, and discuss its regularity properties in Sec.\ref{subsection_regularity}.
 Our main results on the asymptotic growth of the moments of the density of states are given in~\ref{sec_res_bounds}; to make them more intuitively understandable we discuss just before, in Sec.~\ref{sec_density_to_moments}, how the behavior of a probability density close to its edge is reflected in the type of growth of its moments.